MRC-CBU/BIDS_conversion/MEG/README.md

   - The script takes the following command line arguments:
       - `--keep_existing_folders`: If specified, it indicates to keep the existing BIDS folders before conversion.
 By default they are purged to avoid any conflicts which is recommended, but be careful not to delete important files.
       - `--keep_source_data`: If specified, it indicates to keep the temporary MEG and MRI data saved during the conversion process.
 By default the source data are deleted after the conversion is complete to save disk space.
+      - `--config`: Absolute import path to the configuration file.
+This makes it possible to select different config files programmatically.
+Mainly used for testing purposes.
+Default is 'config'.
+Should be in the form of 'module_name' or 'package.module_name'.
+For more details see: https://docs.python.org/3/library/importlib.html#importlib.import_module
   - Example usage:
     -  With default options:
         ```console